What is it? – Medical Definition

 - Development anomalies.

-Dysmenorrhea is very common, although the precise incidence is not known, as it often does not manifest itself.
+Dysmenorrhea is very common, although the precise incidence is unknown, as it often does not manifest itself.

-Women who are depressed and / or have poor social support networks are also more likely to experience pain.
-Labor reduces dysmenorrhea and its severity decreases with age.
+Women who are depressed and have poor social support networks are also more likely to experience pain.
+Labor reduces Dysmenorrhea, and its severity decreases with age.

-The investigation of dysmenorrhoea is primarily aimed at ruling out the underlying pathology and may include any or all of the following as appropriate for the patient.
+The investigation of dysmenorrhoea primarily aims to rule out the underlying pathology and may include any or all of the following as appropriate for the patient.
 It is taken into account:

 - Age of menarche.

 - Duration of bleeding